khovkevin25/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-The Crowdfunding ETL Project incorporates skills from previous modules around data uploading, table creation and data manipulation in Python.
+The Crowdfunding ETL (Extract, Transform, Load) Project incorporates skills from previous modules around data uploading, table creation and data manipulation in Python.
 In this project, we upload and clean data from two excel files, which contain data around crowdfunding projects and individual contact information.

 **Software Used:**